 Written by Stacey Kelleher.
 Reviewed by Sean Busch.

-- Old Toothbrush: This underrated tool comes in handy for getting dirt out of small spaces like grout lines, sink fixtures, and other hard-to-reach spots.
+This underrated tool comes in handy for getting dirt out of small spaces like grout lines, sink fixtures, and other hard-to-reach spots.

 Get the best tips from the cleaning obsessed.